ginstrom/paladin-novel/manuscript/chapter-25.md

 "You want to see Turin's wrath?" a voice spoke, and it was not Gond's.
 The words came from his lips, but the power behind them was vast beyond mortal comprehension.
 "You have perverted my teachings, corrupted my temples, and harmed the innocent in my name.
 You have made a mockery of justice itself."

-Mordain's confidence cracked.
-He stumbled backward, his face going pale as he finally understood what he faced.
+Mordain's confidence cracked like ice under a hammer.
+He stumbled backward, his face going pale as parchment while his hands shook uncontrollably, finally understanding what he faced.
 "No... this cannot be...
 I am your faithful servant..."

 "You are nothing," the voice continued, and now the very stones of the keep began to glow with divine fire.
 "You are a cancer that has fed on my worship, a parasite that has twisted my purpose.
 And like all cancers, you will be cut away."